lni/dragonboat/binding/README.md

 We also have an [example program](https://github.com/lni/dragonboat-example) showing how to use the C++11 binding.

 ## Status ##
 The C++ binding is in BETA status.

-There are some minor limitations:
+The limitations are:

+* Currently targetting Dragonboat v2.1.x, v3.0 features are not supported.
 * Custom Log DB or Raft RPC modules are not supported.
 * Custom logger is not supported.
-* IConcurrentStateMachine and IOnDiskStateMachine are not supported.